The Lancet Oncology DECEMBER 07, 2020

 Endpoint

-Key result: Preoperative chemoradiotherapy resulted in lower local recurrence rates and reduced toxicity compared to postoperative treatment.
+Key result: Preoperative chemoradiotherapy significantly reduced local recurrence (6% vs 13% at 5 years) and improved sphincter preservation rates compared to postoperative treatment.

 n = 461 · Lancet Oncol